How to Wire 3 Wire Light to 2 Wire

 Video | eztv online

-When there are wire connections, these types of metal electrical boxes will often be present.
+With 3-wire connections, these types of metal electrical boxes will typically be present.
 So, connect the ground wire to one of the metal box’s screws.
-It will make a proper ground connection for your light fixture circuit.
+It will create a proper ground connection for your light fixture circuit.

 Video Reference